 But curators and experts worldwide are hoping to put an end to the fakes.
 Beginning in fall 2017, experts and museum workers from around the world started examining and testing the myriad of the artist’s works currently in museums.
 Curators and experts hope studying the works will help them better understand how and with what tools and pigments Modigliani created his art…and thus, be better able to detect fakes.

 We’ll have to stay tuned as the qualified experts learn more.
-But could this lead to more revelations like the in Genoa?
+But could this lead to more revelations like the one in Genoa?
 We’re going to have to wait and see.

 What do we do here at the Art Docent Program?
 Discover more about our program and curriculum here!